7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 Avoid Having Large Meals At least 2 Hours Before Bedtime

-Studies show that eating late at night or right before sleep can disrupt the release of melatonin (sleep hormone) and put you in a wakeful, alert state, not to mention the chances of having an acid reflux (heartburn).
+Studies show that eating late at night or right before sleep can disrupt the release of melatonin (sleep hormone) and put you in a wakeful, alert state, not to mention the chances of having acid reflux (heartburn).

 Avoid drinking too much water

 We don’t need scientific studies to know that drinking too much water can cause us to go to the bathroom in the middle of the night.
-If you have to drink water before bed, drink in small sips not gulps.
+If you have to drink water before bed, drink in small sips, not gulps.

 Make Your Bedroom as Dark as Possible

-If you can have pitch black darkness in your room, that would be absolutely ideal and will improve your sleep quality quite a bit.
+If you can have pitch-black darkness in your room, that would be absolutely ideal and will improve your sleep quality quite a bit.
 Complete darkness makes it easier to fall deeper into sleep.

 Cover the windows to avoid any external light.
 Sometimes that tiny light on the TV or the laptop can be quite annoying.
 You can put a piece of tape on any small light on any electronic appliance that might be glowing in the dark.